Iguana! Iguana! Iguana! Reptile artist Shuya Misawa's first solo exhibition "Falling Scales"|Domingo

 Writer Profile

-From 2007 to 2010, I published a free paper called "WG", and from 2010 I started working as a freelance writer.
-I particularly like performing arts and fine arts.
-Since about 2002, I have been purchasing artworks, mainly paintings, from galleries.
-I would be happy if the reports here help someone find "that piece of art that is theirs".
+I published a free paper called "WG" from 2007 to 2010, and have been working as a freelance writer since 2010.
+I particularly love performing arts and fine arts.
+Since around 2002, I have been purchasing artworks, mainly paintings, from galleries.
+I would be happy if the reports here help someone find "that piece of art that is theirs."

 1. Home